BigDaddy-Zephyr/ecommerce/README.md

 # ecommerce

-Application on which users can pick a product from products page and can add them to cart Pages created :
+<b>Application on which users can pick a product from products page and can add them to cart</b>
+Pages created :

 Product page list